navidrome/website/content/en/docs/usage/library/tagging/index.md

   each track of that album (most tools can do this in batch).
 If you're using a folder image, one image in the folder is enough for all songs in that album.
-- **Handling missing art**: If you don't have art for an album, Navidrome might try to fetch it from the internet (Last.fm or Spotify) if enabled, but it's best to supply your own for completeness and offline use.
+- **Handling missing art**: If you don't have art for an album, Navidrome might try to fetch it from the internet (Last.fm or [Apple Music](https://github.com/navidrome/apple-music-plugin)) if enabled, but it's best to supply your own for completeness and offline use.
 Taking the time to add cover art makes browsing much nicer.

 {{% alert "info" %}}